Kano guber tribunal verdict: Crisis deepens as group warns NNPP against intimidating judiciary – The Sun Nigeria

 “We understand that Kano has an international market which makes it the home to all Nigerians irrespective of religion and tribe.
 Kano indigenes are also scattered in other States of the Federation without fear of molestation.
 No one has monopoly of violence.

-“We believe that the intimidation and threat being mounted are targeted towards the Apeal Court judges in order to bully them.
-We urged our Justices of the Appeal Court not to scumble to their antic but always stand on the part of justice.
+“We believe that the intimidation and threat being mounted are targeted towards the Appeal Court judges in order to bully them.
+We urge our Justices of the Appeal Court not to succumb to their antic but always stand on the part of justice,” Attah said.

-“We have offered to stand by the judiciary and help protect the institution once it continue to maintains the part of justice,” the group noted.

-Recalling similar judgment in the case of Edo State election petition tribunal that nullified the election of Senator Osunbor of the Peoples Democratic Party (PDP) and declared Adams Oshiomhole of the Action Congress of Nigeria (ACN), winner, Attah said that; “we condenm the leadership of the NNPP who have being threatening the judges and general peace of Kano State.